elvinagam/30-Seconds-Code-from-AI-papers/JAX-Autograd/README.md

 3. JIT - JAX makes your own functions into compiled, making orders of magnitude different from np.
 4. Auto-differentiation
 5. Deep Learning with   Flax, Haiku, Elegy

+Reason why we cannot always use JAX JIT, is, it only works with pure function where there is no control flow (e.g if statement).
+The values passed through inside code of a function should not change.
+Apparently, opposite of this is the reason why JIT is fast.
+Since it caches the first values, and saves time on the 2nd and so forth runs for efficiency.